99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 If you terminate a container instance in the RUNNING state, that container instance is automatically removed,
 or deregistered, from the cluster.

+Container Agent:
+allows container instances or EC2 to connect to your cluster.

 # Beanstalk
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/2902359b-4e68-430a-b99a-a9da6e41c116">